MONROE-PROJECT/monroe-experiment-core/README.md

 # monroe-experiment-core
 Experimental MONROE as a package (MaaP).
-This is currently the Monore DEV branch.
+This is currently the Monroe DEV branch.

 ## Rationale
 The rationale behind this repo/package is to allow monroe (with minimal dependencys) to be installed on a fresh Debian installation.